A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 1. Enhanced security

-By imposing stringent requirements on ICT risk management, DORA aims to improve the overall security posture of the financial sector.
+By imposing stringent requirements on ICT risk management, DORA aims to strengthen the operational resilience of the financial sector.

 2. Consumer confidence